CosmodiumCS/MK20-Nymph/README.md

 # Nymph
-Bash script that will rice, and install various tools in the theme of the Saints (saintssec.com).
+Bash script that will rice, and install various tools in the theme of the [Saints](https://saintssec.com).

-**ONLY EXECUTE `main.sh`.
-The other files are meant to run off `main.sh`, and are not supposed to be executed manually.
+**ONLY EXECUTE `main.sh`.** The other files are meant to run off `main.sh`, and are not supposed to be executed manually.